thisisrajatnagpal/Pandas-EDA/README.md

   <h3 align="center">Pandas Functions and Methodolodgies</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An awesome collation of pandas functions to jumpstart your next exploratory data analysis projects!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />